See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 will normalize these bounds to the range [0,1], such that the longest

-be unit length.
+dimension will be unit length.
 By default, update()

 will use the bounds measured in